Potion/Cinder-poScene/README.md

 *Texture drawn on an ellipse; see the ShapeTextureSample for changes in alignment and additional shapes*

 ### po::scene::Video
 `po::scene::Video` provides a Node that wraps a Cinder movie player.
-Because there are numerous Cinder video players, it is a generic wrapper that provides a `po::scene::VideoGl` type, which uses the Cinder Quicktime player.
+Because there are numerous Cinder video players, it was created as a generic wrapper.
+It provides a `po::scene::VideoGl` type, which uses the Cinder Quicktime player.
 You can access or change the Cinder movie and texture reference by calling `setMovieRef` and `getMovieRef`.

 	po::scene::VideoGLRef poVideo = po::scene::VideoGl::create();